whitneyburton/portfolios/dan-broadbent-m2.markdown

 * [There is an "I" in "Team"](https://github.com/turingschool/gear-up/blob/master/there_is_an_i_in_team.markdown)

-This lesson was interesting because it introduced the idea that having personal boundries is actually a way to be more empathic to your peers.
-It is counterintuitive at first, because it seems like empahty requires you to take on the other person's burden.
+This lesson was interesting because it introduced the idea that having personal boundaries is actually a way to be more empathic to your peers.
+It is counterintuitive at first, because it seems like empathy requires you to take on the other person's burden.
 But it is good to know you can be empathetic by recognizing the other person and knowing what they are going through without them bringing you down as well.

 #### Getting Better at Difficult Things

 * [Getting Better at Difficult Things](https://github.com/turingschool/gear-up/blob/master/getting_better_at_difficult_things.markdown)

 My main takeaway from this session is to realize that developers aren't superhuman workers that do and know everything about code.
 That mindset can be detrimental and discouraging to your learning.
-If you accept that you are a human with human limitations, you can make best use of the cognative resources that you do have.
+If you accept that you are a human with human limitations, you can make best use of the cognitive resources that you do have.
 To make best use of the resources that you do have, exposing yourself to lots of examples of the same thing and using the power of your brain to recognize patterns can be a very effective way to learn.

 ### Professional Development Workshops